danielgtaylor/braintree_django/README.md

 Simple Example
 --------------
-Download and install the btdjango module, then create a form in one of your views.
+Download and install the django_braintree module, then create a form in one of your views.
 Start by installing the module in settings.py:

     import braintree

     INSTALLED_APPS = [
         ...
-        "btdjango",
+        "django_braintree",
         ...
     ]